Steps to take after reaching a financial agreement

 Public policy requires that there is finality in litigation.
 Therefore court orders are not set aside by the court unless there are compelling reasons to do so.
 In practice, it is relatively rare for an application to set aside a court order to succeed, however applications to set aside a court order where no error of the court is alleged can be made by either party in limited circumstances.
 The most common grounds on which a court order may be set aside are in cases of fraud, material non-disclosure, certain limited types of mistake, or a subsequent event, unforeseen and unforeseeable at the time the order was made, which invalidates the basis on which the order was made (known as a ‘Barder’ event).

-When should decree absolute be applied for?
+When should final order be applied for?

 To make an appointment online, please visit our client portal or call 01245 890224.